Chart of the week: What yields banks

 Source: Refinitiv Datastream, Aberdeen Standard Investments (as of 14 May 2019)

-European banks have had rough ride since the global financial crisis.
+European banks have had a rough ride since the global financial crisis.
 The Euro Stoxx Banks Index has returned an underwhelming 61% on a total return basis since its 9 March 2009 low (returns are 65% when calculated from the nadir, reached during the 2011/12 European debt crisis).
 This is far short of the wider index’s total return of 182%.

 Comparatively, in the US, the S&P 500 Banks Index is up 692% on a total return basis over an almost identical period.
 This outstrips even the S&P 500 Index’s spectacular 418% return from its low.